News & Blog

 Shopping in the United Kingdom is worth an estimated £358 billion in 2016 and recent reports have indicated that in-store purchase decisions have increased by 90%.
 This is in spite of e-commerce which offers customers a different arena in which to shop.
 Point of purchase displays have shown to have a positive impact on sales volumes.

-What are POP Displays?
+What are POP displays?

 A point of purchase display is a unit that is placed in a store specifically designed to increase a basket’s sale size.
 It is a marketing tool used by retailers, displaying marketing material next to a product.
 It promotes the benefits of products to the customer, encouraging them to make a purchase decision within the store.